CAR WASHING AT HOME

 Tree sap

 If you discover tree sap on your paint, act quickly.
 The fresher it is, the easier it is to remove with warm water and a sponge, a pressure washer, or by going through the car wash.
 If the tree sap has already dried, two home remedies can help: either apply a few drops of door lock de-icer to the affected areas or apply some grease.
-You can use butter, margarine, or cooking oil.
+You can alternatively use butter, margarine or cooking oil.
 After a few minutes, the sap can be wiped off with a soft cloth.

 Bird droppings on car